iandersonalmeida/Ticket-Reservation-System/README.md

 $ npm start
 ```
 ## Acknowledgements
-- This project was based on[tutorial](https://spring.io/guides/tutorials/rest/)
+- This project was based on [tutorial](https://spring.io/guides/tutorials/rest/).